Phylakopi: Thera eruption

 Phylakopi III:ii sees a regression of Minoan influence after the eruption of the Thera (Santorini) volcano in LM IA (c.
 1500 B.C).
 The phase is lacking in identifiable architectural features, though much of the pottery discovered during the 1896-99 excavations was from this phase.
 Mycenaean influence first becomes perceptible, primarily through Mycenaean pottery.

 Mycenaean influence becomes more prevalent in Phylakopi III:iii, with the construction of a megaron, a sanctuary with Mycenaean figurines, a new fortification wall and the predominance of Mycenaean pottery, to the almost extinction of Cycladic pottery styles.
 The construction of a megaron, a feature of the Mycenaean palaces of the Greek mainland, has led to the suggestion that the Mycenaeans conquered and administered the settlement.

-Subsequent history
+Sanctuary

-The settlement was abandoned at the end of the Late Bronze Age and never re-occupied.
-Today the sea has eroded a very large part of the city site.
-Some time before the first excavations, there were reports of looting of antiquities from the site.
+In the summer of 1974, excavations at the site of Phylakopi in Melos were resumed on behalf of the British School of Archaeology at Athens after an interval of 63 years.
+The sanctuary was excavated at that time.
+It served as the community's central venue for religious activities such as worship, sacrifice and offerings.
+Numerous significant ritual artefacts were unearthed, including the renowned terracotta figurine of the goddess Philae, murals depicting natural and marine life, and stone altars.